scottishgovernment/resources.mygov.scot/_criterion/business-continuity.md

 ### In the discovery assessment

-To pass the discovery assessment, the service team usually needs to show that they:
+To pass, the service team usually need to:

-* have given consideration to existing business continuity planning, including disaster recovery
+* show that they have given consideration to existing business continuity planning, including disaster recovery
-* have thought about any impact the service not being available will have on users
+* show that they have thought about any impact the service not being available will have on users
-* have thought about how they will assess and prioritise different incident scenarios
+* show that they have thought about how they will assess and prioritise different incident scenarios

 ### In the alpha assessment

-To pass the alpha assessment they need to be able to explain:
+To pass, the service team usually need to:

-* how users would be affected if their service was unavailable for any length of time.
+* explain how users would be affected if their service was unavailable for any length of time.

 ### In the beta assessment

-To pass they usually need to explain:
+To pass, the service team usually need to:

-* how users of the service would be affected if the service was unavailable for any length of time and how this has changed throughout beta
+* explain how users of the service would be affected if the service was unavailable for any length of time and how this has changed throughout beta
-* how they’re selecting technology and platforms that meet their availability requirements and how these will continue to do so in live
+* explain how they’re selecting technology and platforms that meet their availability requirements and how these will continue to do so in live
-* their data recovery strategy and how they’ve tested it
+* explain their data recovery strategy and how they’ve tested it
-* the most likely causes for the service going offline and how they plan to stop them from happening
+* explain the most likely causes for the service going offline and how they plan to stop them from happening
-* their strategy for dealing with outages, including who’s responsible and the decisions they can make
+* explain their strategy for dealing with outages, including who’s responsible and the decisions they can make